haberdashPI/vscode-master-key/notes.md

 IMPROVEMENT: palette should show a description of what it is displaying for the user
 IMPROVEMENT: once in a pop-up context, you can switch to searching with a command (the context palette doesn't actually ever show up right now, and it would be confusing as worded right now anyways) this short cut should be shown in the description of the palette
-BUG: commands that change the viewport don't work when activated through the palette
 BUG: I noticed that definitions are updated internally on some kind of delay (the config updates, but the state has an old value)
 BUG: sometimes the state of search always returns to insert (scrutize the code for oldMode resetting)